Ronald McKie

 Ronald Cecil Hamlyn McKie (11 December 1909 – 8 May 1991) was an Australian novelist.
 He was born on 11 May 1909 in Toowoomba, Queensland.
 After receiving his education at the Brisbane Grammar School and the University of Queensland, he worked as a journalist on newspapers in Melbourne, Sydney, Singapore, and China.
-He served in the AIF during World War II from 1942–1943, following which he served as war correspondent for several Australian and UK newspapers.
+He served in the AIF during World War II from 1942 to 1943, following which he served as war correspondent for several Australian and UK newspapers.
 After the war he worked for Sydney's Daily Telegraph.
 McKie died from kidney disease on 8 May 1991 in Canterbury, Melbourne, Australia.